SteelSeries/gamesense-sdk/doc/api/sending-game-events.md

 Simultaneously with the release of SteelSeries Engine 3.7.0, we have released a plugin for the Unity Engine and editor that is available [here on Github][unity-plugin-repo] or on the Unity Web Store.
 For documentation on binding and sending events using the plugin, refer to the documentation in its repository.

-An Unreal Engine 4 plugin is also planned for future release.
+An Unreal Engine 4 plugin is also available now [here on Github][ue4-plugin-repo].
+It should be available in the Unreal Engine Marketplace shortly.
+For documentation on binding and sending events using the plugin, refer to the documentation in its repository.

 One enthusiast also created an open source node-compatible implementation which is available on npm as `gamesense-client`, or [on Github][gamesense-client-repo].
 This is an unofficial project not created by SteelSeries and is now inactive.
 All credit goes to Christian Schuller.